-German-born painter Paul “Pablo” Fischer (1864-1932) lived in Mexico for many years and painted at least two watercolors of Lake Chapala.
-Fischer (1864-1932) was born in Stuttgart, Germany, and earned a medical degree at the University of Munich, in 1884.
+German painter Paul “Pablo” Fischer lived in Mexico for many years and painted at least two watercolors of Lake Chapala.
+Fischer (1864-1932) was born in Stuttgart, Germany, and earned a medical degree at the University of Munich in 1884.

 He traveled to Mexico in about 1890 to administer an inheritance in the northern Mexico state of Durango.
-From 1890 to 1895, Fischer worked as a resident doctor in the Mina del Promontorio mine in that state.
+From 1890 to 1895, Fischer worked was the resident doctor in the Mina del Promontorio mine in that state.

 During those years he became known as Pablo Fischer.
-He went into private practice in the City of Durango in 1895, the same year he married a local Mexican girl Gertrudis; they had a son and two daughters.
+He went into private practice in the City of Durango in 1895, the same year he married a local Mexican girl, Gertrudis; they had a son and two daughters.

-Pablo Fischer’s second view of Chapala is from a boat on the lake, looking back towards the town of Chapala, the church, and the Hotel Arzapalo.
-Since the Hotel Arzapalo is shown as complete (with its second story), we know that this painting was completed after 1898, the year the hotel opened.
+Pablo Fischer’s second view is from a boat on the lake, looking back towards the town of Chapala, the church, and the Hotel Arzapalo.
+Since the Hotel Arzapalo is shown as complete (with its second story), we know that this painting was completed after 1898, the year when the hotel opened.